...

 Advanced

-If you’re truly an expert skier or boarder, there’s honestly not too much that’ll knock your socks off in all of South Korea.
+If you’re truly an expert skier or boarder, there’s honestly not a lot in South Korea that’ll knock your socks off; especially if you’re seeking the steep and deep.

 Experts Only on Victoria Peak at High 1 Resort in South Korea.